Why should I grow up?

 Release date: Sep 20, 2017

 Issue #2 opens on the planet Algolis and we can see Atriox returning alone from another battle.
 It seems like he has been sent out to many and always returns alone.
 The Executioner worries about Atriox’s continued survival.
-All Brutes are supposed to dies and no one should return.
+All Brutes are supposed to die and no one should return.
 When the Executioner tries talking to him, he finds that Atriox does not believe in the Great Journey anymore.
 He begins to question the battle strategies and why all of his brothers must die.
 Why are they being sent wave after wave when they know that the humans are quite strong.

 Atriox #2